-Coworking is a modern, flexible way of working and a workspace of choice for freelancers, businesses and employees alike.
-However, as with any emerging office trend, there are lots of questions about coworking and how it impacts businesses socially, financially and culturally.
+Coworking is a modern, flexible way of working and a workspace of choice for freelancers, businesses, and employees alike.
+However, as with any emerging office trend, there are lots of questions about coworking and how it impacts businesses socially, financially, and culturally.

-Here, we’ve answered the most common questions about coworking to help you to decide whether it’s the right option for your business.
+Here we’ve answered the most common questions about coworking to help you to decide whether it’s the right option for your business.

-Coworking means sharing workspaces with other businesses or organisations in a flexible environment.
+Coworking means sharing workspaces with other businesses or organizations in a flexible environment.
 This is unlike traditional offices, where everyone has a dedicated desk and works for the same business.
 A coworking space is generally a public or membership-based office where people work as and when they want to.

 Costs vary between different workspaces.
-Some workspaces allow people to drop in and pay as they go, others have a set monthly fee that gives access for a certain number of days each week.
+Some workspaces allow people to drop in and pay as they go.
+Others have a set monthly fee that gives access for a certain number of days each week.
 Rates also vary depending on the location and facilities of each office space.
 At Regus, our memberships encourage you to work your way, with a flat monthly fee that’s flexible to your changing business needs.

 When you choose Regus as your coworking partner, you get much more than a desk in a shared office.
-You can use your coworking space to meet clients (one person per session) with a receptionist to greet them.
-You will also have access to secure WiFi, a scanner, printer and copier.
+You can use your coworking space to meet clients (one person per session), with a receptionist to greet them.
+You will also have access to secure WiFi, a scanner, printer, and copier.

 Members also enjoy 10% off meeting rooms when booking through the MyRegus app and can use any Regus Business lounge in the world.
 Plus, our coworking spaces offer hot drinks facilities and places to buy snacks.
 You can check the facilities of individual locations by visiting each office page.

-Business Lounges are perfect for entrepreneurs or employees who are regularly on the move and need bases to work from in different locations.
-Sign up for a membership and you can drop in whenever you like to use the secure WiFi, printer, scanner or photocopier at any Regus property worldwide.
+Business lounges are perfect for entrepreneurs or employees who are regularly on the move and need bases to work from in different locations.
+Sign up for a membership, and you can drop in whenever you like to use the secure WiFi, printer, scanner, or photocopier at any Regus property worldwide.

 Regus offers coworking spaces worldwide.
 Click “find a workspace” on our coworking page and search for the town or city you’re interested in to take a look at the options available.
-All Regus coworking spaces are based in vibrant locations close to the heart of activity.
+All Regus coworking spaces are based in vibrant locations close to the center of activity.

 Most coworking plans do not include a personal office, but if you need a private space, we have a range of options available.
 Our office plan allows members to combine access to a private office with the flexibility of a coworking plan.